 The Department of Medicine at the University of Colorado consists of almost 850 regular faculty across its 15 Divisions.
-The Department has close educational and academic affiliations with several medical facilities and two private hospitals in the HealthOne system (Presbyterian/St. Luke’s and Rose).
+The Department has close educational and academic affiliations with several medical facilities including a large quaternary referral center, a safety net hospital, Veterans Administration and a private hospital in the HealthOne system.
 The Department is proud of its rich tradition of excellence in research, clinical care and, especially of our longstanding commitment to medical education.

 The Department has a strong commitment to excellence in housestaff education and is committed to providing a dynamic, vibrant environment, responsive to the ever-changing face of medical education.
 Our housestaff have ample opportunities for not only superior general internal medicine, hospitalist, primary care and critical care education, but also for participation in care of underserved populations, basic and translational research and international health care.